Rathersilly/gauntlet_attempt/DEVLOG_slash_TODO.md

 something with teams probs - actually its only the first of 3 projectiles that works -fixed that bug - was using the target ent intex as the projectiles index

+-ice missiles now have correct angle

+-animations need a Color - added to AnimGroup or Anim?

+-made spells check team before checking collision - saves some fps but OMG typing container.view[Component][ent] really sucks lol there's probably a really elegant way to do this. could use method_missing but would that poorly affect performance?

+projectiles destroy things properly, but as expected there is a bug when there are multiple simultaneous collisions
+-fixed by breaking out of loop after collision (obv)